-Step 1: Understand how government mandates affect your company
+Step 1: Understand if and how government mandates affect your company

-In September 2021, the federal government announced its plan for vaccination requirements in US workplaces.
-US employers with 100 or more employees will need to ensure their people are vaccinated or tested weekly to come on-site.
+If you are based in the US, you’re probably familiar with the mandate for any employers with 100 or more employees will need to ensure their people are vaccinated or tested weekly to come on-site.
 But the US isn’t the only country rolling out nationwide guidelines.

 Step 2: Implement a seamless and secure way for employees to submit their proof of vaccination or test results

 Understanding government mandates is just the first step toward a safe reopening.
 Next is creating the process for employees to submit proof of vaccination or test results.
 You’ll want to have a sound system that helps you verify employee documents, like their vaccine cards or test results, while also keeping their personal information private and secure.
 Be sure to invest in a process that is scalable so you don’t unnecessarily waste your team’s time.

 With Envoy Protect, your employees can submit their proof of vaccination or their negative COVID test result by uploading a photo of their document for admins to review.
 Once approved, employees will be automatically cleared to work on-site so they can skip the hassle of a daily health check.

 Only designated admins can view and approve documents so personal information always stays secure.
 Admins can also configure data retention options to keep this information private as well.

 Step 3: Create a written policy